SamsKod/SamsSite/README.md

 * Click on Profile link - outcome: Profile form appears.
 Here must the user add an email address and can upload a new profile image.
 When Update button is clicked a green message "Your account has been updated!" appears
 * Click on others reservations - outcome Reservation info is shown, but without update or delete button
 * Click on Calender link- outcome: Landed on Calender page with all reservations
-* In calendar click Previous or Next month - outcome: Page updates with previous or next month dates
+* In Calendar page click Previous or Next month - outcome: Page updates with previous or next month dates

-Next move is to add automated test.

 # Validator Testing